 Table of Contents

 However, there may be multiple possibilities for this error, but the most common error is the missing linux-header.
 To confirm this, you will use the

 Pass the following command into your terminal:

 $ find /usr/src -name linux-headers-$(uname -r) // Ubuntu/Debian

 The command output didn’t show anything, which means you need to install linux-headers.

 $ sudo apt install linux-headers-$(uname -r) // Ubuntu/Debian

 The first screen will ask you to click on Install to move ahead.

 That’s all, to fix “VMware Kernel Module Updater: Kernel header X.X.X-X-amd64 were not found.” or “C header files matching your running kernel were not found”.

-A man with a tech effusive, who has explored some of the amazing technology stuff and exploring more, While moving towards, I had a chance to work on Android Development, Linux, AWS, DevOps with several Open source tools.
+A man with a tech effusive who has explored some of the amazing technology stuff and is exploring more.
+While moving towards, I had a chance to work on Android development, Linux, AWS, and DevOps with several open-source tools.